NoamGivaty/GitHubDataCollector/README.md

 - User's URL
 - Number of Public Repositories
 - Number of Followers
-- Number of People the User is Following
+- Number of Following
+- Number of Forks
+- Number of Commits
+- Number of Stars
+- Number of Code Lines
+- Number of Keywords Apears
+- Number of Tests
 - Number of Java Repositories
 - Number of Python Repositories
 - Number of Node.js Repositories
 - Number of Angular Repositories
 - Number of React Repositories
 - Number of .NET Repositories
-- Number of Forks
-- Number of Commits
-- Number of Stars

-## Docker Image

-To run the application using Docker, build the Dockerfile and run the image.